SunboX/radpro-wifi-bridge/README.md

 > **Home Assistant / Mosquitto tip:** the default add-on configuration disables anonymous clients.
 Either enable anonymous mode (`anonymous: true`) or create a dedicated MQTT user and enter those credentials in the portal.
 A `MQTT connect failed: 5` log means the broker rejected the connection as unauthorised.

+**Compatibility note:** So far this code has been tested only with the **Bosean FS‑600** running firmware **“Rad Pro 3.0.1”**.
+If you encounter problems with other adapters, please open an issue so we can track it.
+I’m happy to help, but I can’t afford to buy every device — get in touch if you’re able to loan or sponsor hardware for debugging.

 ---

 ## LED Feedback